Zero-Tang/NoirVisor/doc/make.md

 The minimal version of Rust compiler is 1.85.0 since NoirVisor uses Rust 2024 edition. \
 Download [Rust](https://www.rust-lang.org/tools/install) from Rust-lang's official website.
 Note that you must install the `nightly` toolchain.

+There is no known minimal version requirement for Netwide Assembler (NASM).
+Just install the newest version you can find. \
+Download [NASM](https://nasm.us/) from NASM's official site.
+It is recommended to use stable versions.

+There is no known minimal version requirement for LLVM.
+Just install the newest version you can find. \
+Download [LLVM](https://github.com/llvm/llvm-project/releases) from LLVM's GitHub repository release page. \
+LLVM is only required for building NoirVisor for UEFI.

 You must execute the python script inside a Visual Studio prompt environment.
 This means you don't have to mount EWDK image if you have already installed Visual Studio.

 ### NoirVisor Core